 Where It All Began

-I grew up in Sydney, but my parents had a Hunter Valley vineyard in Pokolbin, so we often went there on weekends.
+My parents had a Hunter Valley vineyard in Pokolbin, so we often went there on weekends.
 Our DeBeyers vineyard was next door to the Tyrrell’s winery and home and I spent a lot of time kicking about there as a young lad.
 I was lucky to have legendary wine grower Murray Tyrrell mentor me through my early career and encourage me to study Agricultural Science, which I did at Hawkesbury Agricultural College.
 I think I enjoyed college life too much, so I stayed and completed a second degree, this time in Environmental Science, which was fairly pioneering at the time.
 One night at the college bar I met fellow student there, now my wife Lisa.
 That was destiny as we have gone on to be a great team, on and off the field.

 After graduation, I moved to the Hunter Valley and worked at Tyrrells gaining experience in all areas of wine growing and making.
 Several years after, Lisa and I moved to France for a few years where I made wine in several regions and wineries.
 This exposed me to different approaches to winemaking and helped me develop a greater respect for viticulture, the important link between the two and admiration for wines that showed a distinct sense of place.

 After about fifteen vintages at Tyrrells (and a few extra as a teenager on school holidays) coupled with six in Europe, I had developed my own winemaking philosophy.

 It was then that Lisa and I started thinking about our own wine brand.

 In 1991 we planted our first small vineyard on our Ceres Hill property in the picturesque village of Broke and in 1996 we launched our wine brand, Margan.
 Over the decades our wine business has grown and evolved and now includes a winery, cellar door, restaurant and one hundred hectares of distinguished vineyards.